Tabby Review 2026 - Self-Hosted AI Coding

 - Privacy/Data Use

-- Self-hosting options for complete data privacy
+- Self-hosting options for complete data control

 - Security

-- Self-hosted deployment, Full data control See details
+- Self-hosted deployment, Local-first deployment See details

 Tabby Features 2026

-Pochi - Autonomous AI Agent
+Pochi - AI Agent

 Self-Hosted Deployment